CasparvdBroek/BLEtoMQTT/README.md

 ## BLE Pairing/Bonding

-The code makes no special allowances for bonding to the BLE device, this is taken care of in the BLESSED library.
-If a device requires a passkey to BOND then a user interface screen is presented.
-The bonding memory is lost if the application is stopped or the Android device is rebooted.
+The code allows for bonding to a BLE device by including an option to store a passkey with each device definition in the setup.json file.
+If a device requires a passkey to BOND, and it is not included in the setup.json, then a user interface screen is presented.

 On occasion I have noticed that a bonded BLE device needs to be power cycled to be seen by a new Android device.